ComaRecoveryLab/Subcortical_Network_Hubs/README.md

 These files are currently in compressed nii.gz format in 0.5mm iotropic space coregistered to the MLIN2009b MNI space.

-For questions or concerns please contact mcambareri@mgh.
+For questions or concerns please contact mcambareri@mgh.harvard.edu